KaiaWalters/map-hero/README.md

 # map-hero
-Embedded map in hero banner, and experiment with tailwindcss
+Embedded map in hero banner, an experiment with tailwindcss